divonlan/genozip/docs/genozip.rst

                      |

 .. option:: -e, --reference filename.
 Use a reference file (filename extension .ref.genozip) - this is a FASTA file genozipped with the --make-reference option.
 The same reference needs to be provided to genounzip or genocat.
 While genozip is capabale of compressing without a reference it can utilize a reference file to improve compression of FASTQ SAM/BAM and VCF files.
-The improvement for FASTQ files is substantial; for SAM/BAM it may be significant; for VCF if it is significant only if REFALT content is a significant percentage of the zip content (see "% of zip" in --stats)
+The improvement for FASTQ files is substantial; for SAM/BAM it may be significant, in particular for low-coverage files; for VCF if it is significant only if REFALT content is a significant percentage of the zip content (see "% of zip" in --stats)

    | Note: this is equivalent of setting the environment variable $GENOZIP_REFERENCE with the reference filename.
    |